Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Related Work

-Since the Vision Transformer\cite{dosovitskiy2020image} showed that Transformers can compete with CNN's at scale in the ImageNet\cite{DBLP:journals/corr/RussakovskyDSKSMHKKBBF14} benchmark there has been an increased interest in Transformers for computer vision.
-When adapting Vision Transformers to video, there have been numerous architectures proposed, although most focus on classification.
-SwinBERT\cite{DBLP:journals/corr/abs-2111-13196} is a multi-modal architecture which is able to take a video clip and generate a text caption describing it.
-While SwinBERT uses both a Swin Transformer\cite{DBLP:journals/corr/abs-2103-14030} and a Multimodal Transformer Encoder to generate the caption text, we are able to avoid needing a second model thanks to the simplicity of piano transcription compared to language.
+Since ViT showed that transformer architectures can outperform comparative CNNs in the ImageNet benchmark~\cite{DBLP:journals/ijcv/RussakovskyDSKS15}, there has been an increased interest in transformers for computer vision.
+When adapting ViT to video, there have been numerous architectures proposed, although most focus on classification.
+SwinBERT~\cite{DBLP:conf/cvpr/LinLL0G0LW22} is a multi-modal architecture which is able to take a video clip and generate a text caption describing it.
+While SwinBERT uses both a Swin transformer~\cite{DBLP:conf/iccv/LiuL00W0LG21} and a multimodal transformer encoder to generate the caption text, we are able to avoid needing a second model thanks to the simplicity of piano transcription compared to language.

+Our proposed model is instead more similar to the spatio-temporal attention variant of ViViT~\cite{DBLP:conf/iccv/Arnab0H0LS21,DBLP:conf/icml/BertasiusWT21}.
+This type of ViViT is a direct generalization of ViT to video, and has been utilized by the Video Masked Autoencoders~\cite{DBLP:conf/nips/TongS0022} for a variety of video classification tasks including fine-action detection.
+The Video-Audio-Text transformer~\cite{DBLP:conf/nips/AkbariYQCCCG21} also utilizes the same method, but appends additional audio and text tokens to the input sequence to conduct multimodal self-supervised learning, generating representations that are useful for both video and audio classification.